mohitjain/mohitjain/_posts/2013-04-10-how-to-find-empty-columns-in-your-database.markdown

 categories: mysql database
 ---

-I need a script to find out empty columns in my application which has pretty massive database.
-Here is that small ruby script which helped to get list of all the columns in the respective table which are null.
+I need a script to find out empty columns in my application which has a pretty massive database.
+Here is that small ruby script which helped to get a list of all the columns in the respective table which are null.

 Here is a small snippet for the same.